How Do You Prepare HVAC Equipment for a Storm

 - Cover Your Equipment (If Possible)

-The welfare of you and your family should come first, but if time will let you, shut off your HVAC system and cover the outdoor unit with a tarp.
-Make sure you remove the tarp and any debris before you turn your system back on at the end of a storm.
+The safety of you and your family is priority, but if time will let you, turn off your HVAC system and cover the outdoor unit with a tarp.
+You must remove the tarp and any debris before you turn your equipment back on at the end of a storm.

-When the storm has passed, be sure the system is safe before powering it back on.
-First, verify there are no signs of damage and clean any debris from around the equipment.
-Call Eveready Service Experts Heating & Air Conditioning for an equipment inspection if there is any damage or flooding to the equipment.
-Once you’ve had the system inspected by a professional, turn the equipment back on as soon as possible to help dry the home and limit mold from getting into the unit or ductwork.
+When the storm has passed, make sure the system is safe before powering it back on.
+First, confirm there are no indicators of damage and clean any debris from around the equipment.
+Call Eveready Service Experts for an equipment inspection if there is any damage or flooding to the system.
+Once you’ve had the system inspected by a professional, turn the heating and cooling system back on as soon as possible to help dry the home and limit mold from getting into the unit or ductwork.

-If your system has suffered any damage, check out these tips on What To Do If Your Air Conditioning System Experiences Flooding or Hail Damage and then call Eveready Service Experts Heating & Air Conditioning and learn about our Ultimate Protection Plan to help keep your HVAC equipment in working order all year long.
+If your system has suffered any damage, check out these recommendations on What To Do If Your Air Conditioning System Experiences Flooding or Hail Damage and then call Eveready and learn about our membership plans to help keep your HVAC equipment in working order all year long.